surifirstpin/biplus_documentation/docs/DataRun.md

 >For example, measures for a “Amount” is Amount_sum, Amount_avg, Amount_min, Amount_max etc.

+using the search option provided in the visulisation section you can select the fields for which
 ## Row Limitation and Runtime display

                   welcome to biplus